 of course, no trip to d.c. would be complete without tracking down the steven colbert portrait in the national portrait gallery.

-i was big on the architecture, so you might notice that most of my pictures on flickr are of the buildings and features of the monuments. there were just so many amazing things to capture, and i loved turning a street corner and finding another awesome building in front of me.one of my favorite shots came from the vietnam memorial on the mall.
+i was big on the architecture, so you might notice that most of my pictures on flickr are of the buildings and features of the monuments. there were just so many amazing things to capture, and i loved turning a street corner and finding another awesome building in front of me.

 that's all for now. be sure to check out the rest of my photos at the flickr link to the right!